The ‘Why’ Behind Your Content

 - Copying Another Show: Copying Another Show: We spoke about reverse-engineering your podcast description, but this should not hold over with your podcast name.
 Naming your show after another show is problematic and can confuse listeners, and it may even cause legal issues if the other show is trademarked.
 It may be different if your show is about the previous show (ex.
 THE JOE ROGAN EXPERIENCE EXPERIENCE being a show analyzing The Joe Rogan Experience, or Good Morning Nightvale being a recap show for Welcome to Nightvale), but otherwise do your best to keep your podcast name original.

-2. Planning Your Episodes
+2. Plan Your Episodes

 According to Pacific Content, the average length of a podcast episode is about 38 minutes.
 They cite that they create their podcast episodes around the mean average time the average US worker commutes, which is definitely one way to decide how long your episodes should be.
 However, you should also consider your content and how often you want to publish.

+Now is the best time to discuss your podcast format, as well as episode length.
 There are podcasts who enjoy microcasting (publishing episodes 5-7 minutes long), and there are popular podcasts pushing episodes that are several hours long (such as Joe Rogan Podcast).
 These short-form and long-form formats work better for different types of content.
 Your podcast length should take into account your chosen topic and the number of hosts on your show.
 This is also the point where research into other podcasts in your topic and genre could benefit you and your podcast.
 How long are their shows?
 How often are they publishing?
 Does your avatar like that type of show (or could they be looking for something different)?